-If you would rather submit a complaint to DOT via phone or a written letter, please feel free to do so using the contact information below.
+If you wish to submit a complaint to DOT via written letter, please feel free to do so using the contact information below.
 When mailing a letter, please include your full address and phone number as well as complete and accurate information about your trip and the problem you had or are having.

 - Contact us by phone – You may contact DOT by phone at 202-366-2220.
 Please know that in order for a case to be processed as a complaint, it must be submitted in writing.